Yaw AI

 Previously, our app was meant to be a social space where friends could keep up with each other, play games together, and build relationships through their avatars.

 However, with the emerging AI market, the founders and their investors wanted to change directions and capitalize on this new trend.
-While the CTO handled all

 02